 If the username or password that you provide to Déjà Vu are not recognized by the TEAMserver, it will reject the connection, and Déjà Vu will tell you this:

 Déjà Vu X3 was unable to connect to http://teamserver.example.com/TEAMserver/.
 Please check the login credentials you specified and make sure they are valid.

 - The username and password are spelled correctly.
 This includes using the right letter case.

 - That the username or password have not been changed.
 If they have, use the updated credentials.

 - That your account on the server has not been disabled or deleted.

 - That you are using the correct URL.
 If you work with 2 or more TEAMservers, it's possible that you are unwittingly providing Déjà Vu with the URL to one of them, but giving it the credentials that correspond to another.

-If you still cannot obtain a floating license
+If you still cannot attach the TEAMserver databases to a project

 If, after having done all this, you find that you are still unable to attach a Translation Memory or Termbase to a project, you can use a diagnostic we have made available.
 This tool will send a request to the TEAMserver you specify.
 It will then display information about the response it receives form the TEAMserver, which you can read yourself, or add to a new Ticket.